 Underlying my interests in biogeochemical processes and the scales of ecosystem response is a strong commitment to the use of models and quantitative methods for integrating and interpreting research data.
 I am particularly interested in the development and application of quantitative techniques for studying the dynamic behaviour of large-scale aquatic and terrestrial systems.
 I use various methods of numerical simulation, time series analysis, statistical inference and hypothesis testing, Monte Carlo simulation and recursive parameter estimation in conjunction with empirical and mathematical models of ecosystem dynamics to identify and quantify the important processes operating within ecosystems.
 I am particularly interested in using these models as tools for increasing scientific understanding of catchment processes and (through their application at landscape and regional scales) as tools for knowledge transfer and environmental decision-making.

-PhD Environmental Sciences, University of Virginia, USA
+PhD Environmental Sciences, BS Chemistry, University of Virginia, USA

 European Geosciences Union, American Geophysical Union, Soil Science Society of America, British Ecological Society, British Society of Soil Science, Ecosystem Services Partnership, Society of the Sigma Xi